Gheorghe Hagi: Politehnica Timișoara

 Hagi was hired by Politehnica Timișoara in November 2005, managing to win his first two matches, defeating Oțelul Galați 2–0 and Pandurii Târgu Jiu 1–0.
 During this spell, he gave the first league debut to Gabriel Torje.
 However, after a string of poor results and disagreements with the management, he left the club in May 2006 after a 2–0 loss to Oțelul.
 His decision to coach Politehnica Timișoara did not go well with Farul's fans, who asked for the name to be changed, as Constanța's main stadium used to bear his name since 2000.

 Steaua București

 From June to September 2007, Hagi coached Steaua București, managing to get past Zagłębie Lubin and BATE Borisov in the Champions League qualifying rounds, reaching the group stage where they were defeated 2–1 by Slavia Prague in the first match.
 After the defeat against Slavia he resigned due to a long series of conflicts with club owner Gigi Becali, who also happens to be his godson.
-The main reason for resigning was the owner's policy of imposing players, dictating the team's strategy and threatening him that he would be fired if he didn't comply.
+The main reason for resigning was the owner's policy of imposing players, dictating the team's strategy and threatening him that he would be fired if he did not comply.